-For employees with mental health disabilities, the style of communication may need to be adapted.
+For employees with mental health disabilities, such as seasonal affective disorder, you may need to adapt your communication style.
 Employees may have problems with recalling information, so everything should be documented clearly for their reference.

 You may also need to consider style of communication.
 Everything from tone of voice, choice of words, body language and the choice between email or verbal communication can have different effects on how comfortable an employee feels and the quality of their work.

 Educating your managers and staff about disabilities in the workplace is pivotal to creating an all-inclusive culture.
 It’s best to bring in an external consultant who is knowledgeable about disability to undertake this work.

 It’s also a good idea to consult with your disabled employees about what they would want to see from this kind of activity and areas that other employees or the company needs to improve on when it comes to disability.